rfprod/flutter_starter/README.md

 ### Google services integration

-Put the `google-services.json` file into the `./android/app` directory.
+Create the `google-services.json` file in the `./android/app` directory.

 ### Quick references